xavierrouth/598-APEHW2/README.md

 `tournament_kernel` implements the tournament selection process.
 It randomly samples subsets of the population, evaluates their fitness (including a parsimony penalty for program length), and selects the best candidates to serve as parents for the next generation.

+`execute_kernel`

+Given a bunch of programs(symbolic formulae), `execute_kernel` evaluates those formulae on the given input dataset and outputs predicted values.
+We evaluate all programs on all dataset rows.

+`compute_metric`

+As the name suggests, we compute the loss/accuracy values according to the metric specified in `params`.
+There are 5 different metrics supported - logLoss (for classification), mean square error and root mean square error(for regression) and correlation coefficients for transformation (both Karl Pearson and Spearman's rank correlation are implemented).

 ## Docker

 For ease of use and installation, we provide a docker image capable of running and building code here.
 The source docker file is in /docker (which is essentially a list of commands to build an OS state from scratch).
 It contains the dependent compilers, and some other nice things.